 One episode features a whole bunch of immensely powerful pagan gods who are pretty savagely slaughtered by Lucifer.
 Most of them didn't even die onscreen.
 And while Gabriel's death was a little more dramatic, it was still pretty anti-climatic, all things considered.
 As with the finale, he didn't even get to throw a punch before Lucifer skewered him.

-Avoided in the season 5 finale.
-Lucifer explodes Castiel with a click of his fingers and then breaks Bobby's neck, but they were resurrected.
+Subverted in the season 5 finale.
+Lucifer explodes Castiel with a click of his fingers and then breaks Bobby's neck... but they get resurrected.
 For a moment though, it looks like the show has just killed off two of its most popular characters in the blink of an eye.

 Season 7 has seen this trope rather brutally applied to Castiel - after his big A God Am I moment in the Season 6 finale seemed to set him up as the Big Bad for Season 7, he spends one single episode going kill crazy, starts to worry about his own rapidly deteriorating mental state, releases all the extra power he absorbed, and just when you think he's going to be okay, he promptly gets possessed by the actual Big Bad who then informs Sam and Dean that Castiel is dead.
 And since this happened, his name has barely come up, despite the fact that he was pretty much the closest and most loyal friend the Winchesters had after Bobby.
 Of course, fans are adamantly clinging to the belief that he's not really gone and since he's died twice in the past and got better the possibility is there.